tdwg/vocab/maintenance-specification.md

 **implementation** - a component of the workflow of a user or organization.
 In the context of this standard, an implementation plays a role in data transmission and storage.
 It may be involved in sending, generating, or validating data, or it may be involved in processing, storing, aggregating, indexing, or reasoning upon data that is received.
 Implementations can include software and data models.

+**interest group** - an organizational entity described in the TDWG Standards Development Process [PROCESS] whose responsibilities include maintaining and updating products created by Task Groups

 **issue tracker** - a publicly accessible online system managed by a maintaining interest group (Section 2.1) that allows users to officially suggest vocabulary changes.
 The issue tracker allows the public to know the current status of proposed changes.

 **normative content** - prescriptive parts of a standard that specify what must be done to comply with the standard

 **non-normative content** - informative parts of a standard that provide supplemental information such as history, examples, and additional explanation beyond the information necessary to comply with the standard.

+**task group** - an organizational entity described in the TDWG Standards Development Process [PROCESS] that is created within an Interest Group to develop a particular product within a given time frame.

 **term** - an entity representing a class, property, or concept.
 A term is identified by an Internationalized Resource Identifier [IRI], may have one or more human-readable labels, and is defined by a series of properties that include a human-readable definition.
 Terms and their values are used to communicate information about a subject resource.